 Article 54.
-Upon motion duly made and seconded and motion made by Bryan Lauzon, Chairman Planning Board, it was Unanimously Voted for the Town to amend the Zoning By-Laws Article VI by inserting the following:
+To see if the Town will vote to amend the Zoning By-Laws Article VI by inserting the following:

 DEFINITIONS:

 Access: A way or means of approach to provide vehicular or pedestrian entrance or exit to a property.